istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     $ sudo systemctl start istio
     {{< /text >}}

-## VM workloads send request to Kubernetes services
+## Send requests from VM workloads to Kubernetes services

 After setup, the machine can access services running in the Kubernetes cluster or on other mesh expansion machines.